acevedod1974/ProcessCalc/DEV_PLAN.md

 ## 7. Best Practices & Organization

-- [ ] Split files exceeding 500 lines.
+- [x] Split files exceeding 500 lines (VolumetricDeformation and subcomponents complete; in progress for other modules)
+- [x] Remove unused imports/variables and resolve all lint errors in split files (VolumetricDeformation and subcomponents)
 - [ ] Separate concerns in utility files.
 - [ ] Organize shared components in a dedicated folder.
 - [ ] Standardize naming conventions (camelCase, PascalCase).